-As statistics would show, obesity in America and across the globe has been on the rise over the past years.
-Obesity is a disease defined as Body Mass Index (BMI) of 30 or higher.
+As statistics show, obesity in America and across the globe has been rising over the past decades.
+Obesity is a disease defined as a Body Mass Index (BMI) of 30 or higher.
 Excessive weight lowers the quality of life, increases healthcare costs, and is a preventable life-years lost.

 Overweight and obese people have underlying medical conditions, such as hypertension, diabetes type 2, cardiovascular problems.
 These individuals are also at higher risk of severe illness from Coronavirus (COVID-19).

 There is a multitude of causes that can lead to obesity which include genetics, work environment, and dietary habits.
 For some, it is highly difficult to battle obesity due to a lack of time, resources, and guidance.
 And for these people, it is important to understand the risks associated with being obese.